 entry, for instance, shows that the decision tree uses a known

-value of thyroid surgery when classifying 18% of the
+when classifying 18% of the

 training cases.
 Attributes for which this value is less than 1%